delmic/odemis/doc/develop/backend-api.rst

 Microscope specific component

-HwComponent:
+.. py:class: HwComponent(name[, parent=None][, children=None])

     This is the generic type for representing a hardware component.
 The subtypes are typical of microscopes in this model.

 .role (ro, str): Role (function) of the component in the microscope (the software should used this to locate the different parts of the microscope in case the type is not sufficient: each role is unique in a given model)